joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 In this article, we are going to deploy the Datto Remote Management & Monitoring Agent to a Windows Server 2022 Virtual Machine, this agent is a simple executable that installs on a virtual machine and allows remote access and management of a virtual machine, without requiring any other form of connectivity _(Azure Bastion, RDP via Public IP, Site to Site VPN etc)_ for an MSP _(Managed Service Provider)_ using the Datto toolset, the same concept can be applied to any application.

+> It's worth noting the VM Applications are currently in Public Preview, there is a good chance there will be changes in the way these operate and are configured when it becomes Generally Available.

 ### Setup Azure VM Application Deployment

 #### Prerequisites